EnMasseProject/enmasse/README.md

 ### Note for contributors

 To make changes, edit the jsonnet files in root and include/ folders.
-To generate the templates, run 'make'.
+To generate the templates,
+run:

+    git submodule update --init
+    make

 ## Optional: Setup openshift test cluster